ParfenovIgor/chuck/README.md

 * Load current joke page in browser
 * Copy current joke to clipboard

-Previous jokes and reactions on jokes are stored in current session.
-The pages are swipable in both directions.
+Previous jokes and reactions to jokes are stored in the current session.
+The pages are swipeable in both directions.

 ## Screenshot